bennejp/Quality-Control-Tool-For-Watches/README.md

 # Watch QC Tool

 A browser-based quality control tool for watch enthusiasts.
 Upload watch photos, apply precision overlays, and systematically document your observations with a built-in checklist system.

-## About

-This tool was created to help watch collectors and enthusiasts perform thorough quality control inspections.
-Whether you're examining alignment, checking dial printing, or verifying bezel positioning, this tool provides the overlays and structure you need to conduct a complete QC inspection.

 All processing happens entirely in your browser.
 Your photos never leave your device, and no account or login is required.

 ## Features

 ### Precision Overlay System
-- Multiple overlay types: Hour Grid, Minute Grid (60 markers), Crosshair, Date Window Guide, and more
+- Multiple overlay types: Hour Grid, Minute Grid, Crosshair, Date Window Guide, and more
-- Independent controls for each overlay: position, size, rotation, opacity, and line thickness
+- Independent controls for each overlay: position, size, rotation, and opacity
 - Drag overlays with mouse or use arrow keys for pixel-perfect positioning
 - Layer management with "bring to front" functionality for multiple overlays
 - Default cyan overlay color optimized for visibility